-It’s a Canadian thing.
+It must be a Canadian thing.
 The vegetable that I grew up calling turnip is actually a rutabaga.
 This homely vegetable is thought to be a cross between a wild cabbage and a white turnip.
 Rutabaga is also known as swede, yellow turnip, or winter turnip.
 It is larger than a white turnip, and therefore easier to peel.
 It is good for long storage too, whereas your white turnips may not have the same staying power.

-Both the white turnip and the yellow turnip belong to the brassica family, whose members are high in vitamins A, C and K, folic acid, and fiber.
+Both the white turnip and the yellow turnip belong to the brassica family, whose members are high in vitamins A, C and K, folic acid, and fibre.
 They also contain a surprising amount of protein, omega-3 fatty acids, and glucosinolate.
 You may know the brassicas as cruciferous vegetables, a name derived from the distinctive cross shape of their flowers.

 How to Cook Turnips

 Most folks are a bit hesitant to cook turnips because – well, they’ve never cooked with turnip!
 Some people do boil and mash them, but since many people find the taste sharp by itself it’s good to know a few other ways to introduce turnip into your diet.